-Need an easy appetizer?
-This Smoked Salmon Crostini with Whipped Goat Cheese is made with slightly sweet honey-lemon goat cheese and smoked salmon.
+Need an easy appetizer to feed a crowd?
+This Smoked Salmon Crostini with Whipped Goat Cheese is made with slightly sweet honey-lemon goat cheese and wild-caught smoked salmon.

-It made a quick and easy appetizer that everyone seems to love.
+This recipe makes a quick and easy appetizer that everyone seems to love.
 Best of all, it takes only minutes to prepare.

 And if you’re looking for more topping ideas, you may want to check these: